 Mint State-63 (MS63 or MS-63)

-Summary: No traces of wear from circulation exist on a Mint State-63 coin.
+No traces of wear from circulation exist on a Mint State-63 coin.
 Mint luster is complete but shows minor impairments.
-Many contact marks, bag marks and hairline scratches are visible without magnification on the coin's field and major design elements.
-Overall, the coin has an attractive eye appeal.
+Many contact marks, bag marks, and hairline scratches are visible without magnification on the coin's field and major design elements.
+Overall, the is has an attractive eye appeal.

 Obverse: A few contact marks may be present in the field in front of and behind Liberty, on the sun, or on Liberty's arm, face, torso, legs.